Archanabhorga/Data-Analyst-Dashboards/README.md

 # Data-Analyst-Dashboards
 ## Adani Project

-This repositoru contains data,analysis ,and documentation related to the Adani Project.It includes project goals,datasets, methodologies,results,and future plans
+This repository contains data,analysis ,and documentation related to the Adani Project.It includes project goals,datasets, methodologies,results,and future plans

 ## Project Description